Mark-MDO47/ArduinoClass/04_TheFinale/README.md

 Below is an image of the setup of the complete Voice Command circuit showing use of two Arduino Nanos.
 I had to make a power source with more oomph than the 9V battery; the 241 LEDs really use up the power.
 This is one of two configurations I used for power; the other used three 18650 batteries and was maybe more successful.
 We said before that we were approaching the limit of practical complexity wiring up with breadboards; this really pushes that limit!<br>
 <img src="https://github.com/Mark-MDO47/ArduinoClass/blob/master/99_Resources/Images/04_VC_setup_I2C.jpg" width="600" alt="Image of setup of Voice Command circuit showing use of two Arduino Nanos">

 Below is a closeup image just the Voice Command part of the circuit.
-You can see the green and blue lines for the I2C connection to the DF2301QG and also see the white/orange/yellow/blue lines for the parallel Arduino-to-Arduino connection.<br>
+You can see the green and blue lines for the I2C connection to the DF2301QG and also see the white/orange/yellow/blue lines for the parallel Arduino-to-Arduino connection.
+Also visible on the bottom left of the picture are the two pullup resistors for the I2C Serial Clock (SCL) and Serial Data (SDA) lines.<br>
 <img src="https://github.com/Mark-MDO47/ArduinoClass/blob/master/99_Resources/Images/04_VC_closeup_I2C.jpg" width="600" alt="Image of closeup of just the Voice Command part of the circuit">